samuelstjean/nlsam/example/README.md

 #### 1.4 Advanced options

-More options are available for various advanced usage, which can be viewed with nlsam_denoising --help.
+More options are available for various advanced usage, which can be viewed with **nlsam_denoising --help**.
-Some are mostly useful for debugging and saving intermediate steps, such as --verbose for printing various useful information or --log logfile.txt for processing a large number of file and saving the various outputs.
+Some are mostly useful for debugging and saving intermediate steps, such as **--verbose** for printing various useful information or **--log logfile.txt** for processing a large number of file and saving the various outputs.

 Feel free to check them out if you want finer grained controls over the denoising process.